Healthy You - Every Day

 Hernias can cause symptoms ranging from mild discomfort and acid reflux to intense abdominal pain and while some hernias just require a wait and see approach, others may need more immediate treatment to avoid serious complications.

-“Hernias are a common condition and anyone can get them,” says surgeon Paul Cesanek, MD, with LVPG General and Bariatric Surgery.
+“Hernias are a common condition, and anyone can get them,” says surgeon Paul Cesanek, MD, with LVPG Trauma and General Surgery.
 “But it’s important to see your doctor, get tested and get the right treatment.”

 Identifying a hernia